Ghislaine Maxwell: Affidavit filed by Maria Farmer (2019)

-On 16 April 2019 Maria Farmer went public and filed a sworn affidavit in federal court in New York, alleging that she and her 15-year-old sister, Annie, had been sexually assaulted by Epstein and Maxwell in separate locations in 1996.
+On 16 April 2019, Maria Farmer went public and filed a sworn affidavit in federal court in New York, alleging that she and her 15-year-old sister, Annie, had been sexually assaulted by Epstein and Maxwell in separate locations in 1996.
 Farmer's affidavit was filed in support of a defamation suit by Virginia Giuffre against Alan Dershowitz.
 According to the affidavit, Farmer had met Maxwell and Epstein at a New York art gallery reception in 1995.
-The affidavit says that in the summer of the following year, they hired her to work on an art project in billionaire businessman Leslie Wexner's Ohio mansion, where she was then sexually assaulted by both Maxwell and Epstein.
+The affidavit says that in the summer of 1996, they hired her to work on an art project in billionaire businessman Leslie Wexner's Ohio mansion, where she was then sexually assaulted by both Maxwell and Epstein.

 Farmer reported the incident to the New York Police Department and the FBI.
 Her affidavit also stated that during the same summer, Epstein flew Annie to his New Mexico property where he and Maxwell molested her on a massage table.
 Farmer was interviewed for CBS This Morning in November 2019 where she detailed the 1996 assault and said that Maxwell had repeatedly threatened both her career and her life after the assault.
 In 2025, Farmer sued the federal government in the US District Court for the District of Columbia for failing to protect her and other victims.